alphagov/notifications-tech-docs/source/documentation/_limits.md

 ## Phone network limits

-If you repeatedly send send text messages to the same phone number the phone networks will block your messages.
+If you repeatedly send text messages to the same number the phone networks will block your messages.

 MORE DETAIL HERE